Waikato/wekaDeeplearning4j/README.md

   0  3 47 |  c = Iris-virginica
 ```

-The same Setup can be achieved in Java with the following code:
+The same setup can be achieved in Java with the following code:
 ```java
 // Setup layers
 DenseLayer dense = new DenseLayer();